ZackDeRose/derxjs/README.md

 Your state management code should not depend on which framework or tools your project happens to be using at the time.

 `@derxjs/view-model` is all about first-principles thinking and problem-solving.
-The pattern enforced by this package requires you to break down the your system - regardless of scope - to some set of inputs, (preferably represented as RxJS Observables!), and expose a single Observable of your ViewModel as an output.
+The pattern enforced by this package requires you to break down your system - regardless of scope - to some set of inputs (preferably represented as RxJS Observables!) and expose a single Observable of your ViewModel as an output.

-Future packages on the roadmap will provide utilities for implementing this pattern (`@derxjs/reducer` 👀), as well as ultilities for plugging this pattern into popular front-end frameworks (`@derxjs/react` 👀).
+Future packages on the roadmap will provide utilities for implementing this pattern (`@derxjs/reducer` 👀), as well as utilities for plugging it into popular front-end frameworks (`@derxjs/react` 👀).

 ### Separation of concerns

 We solved this a long time ago.
-Programming to interfaces allows us to put a joint in our wrokflows that allows for parallel work to be completed by multiple developers, and lets your team play to their strengths.
+Programming to interfaces lets us put a joint in our workflow that allows for parallel work to be completed by multiple developers and lets your team play to their strengths.

 <p align="center">
     <img src="./separation-of-tasks.png" />